 Inositol is a necessary component of certain "signal transduction systems" in your body.
 A signal transduction is a mechanism that converts a biochemical stimulus to a cell into a specific cellular response.

-Some of inositol's signaling is related to activation of serotonin receptors, which could relieve depression and improve appetite balance.
+In other words, it is necessary for the regulation of the behavior of your cells.
+Some of its effects are related to activation of serotonin receptors, which could relieve depression and improve appetite balance.
 Serotonin is a brain chemical with several important functions in the body, including mood and appetite regulation.

-Bacteria in your intestines convert phytic acid in plant fibers into inositol.
-Thus, your body is able to manufacture its own inositol.
+Bacteria in your intestines convert the phytic acid found in plant fibers into inositol, so your body is able to manufacture its own supply of inositol.
 Phytic acid can be found in fruits, vegetables, legumes, whole grains and nuts.

 You can also obtain dietary inositol from animal foods such as beef heart, beef liver and eggs.

 Inositol is commonly available as a nutritional supplement.